EbryxLabs/__DFIR-scripts/README.md

 #Original Author: UK @ Ebryx LLC\
 #Description: A script to ingest IOC scanner result files to ES in bulk\
 #Usage: lies.py\
 #Change variable parameters in the script enclosed in <>

+# 6. eXir-lin-helper
+#Original Author: heyibrahimkhan @ Ebryx LLC\
+#Description: A script to help with output of eXir by neatly highlighting the results
+#Usage: /bin/bash find_interesting.sh
+#Read the script to see the params details

+# 7. eXir-win-helper
+#Original Author: heyibrahimkhan @ Ebryx LLC\
+#Description: A script to help with output of eXir-win by converting it to CSV
+#Usage: script.py
+#Change variable parameters in the script enclosed in <>

+# 8. dbc-helper
+#Original Author: heyibrahimkhan @ Ebryx LLC\
+#Description: Scripts to help with DeepBlueCLI bulk execution
+#Usage:
+	- preprocess.ps1
+	- execute-custom.ps1
+#Change variable parameters in the script enclosed in <>